fatemehkhoshbayan/music_player/README.md

 It's based on https://www.youtube.com/playlist?list=PLzMcBGfZo4-kCLWnGmK0jUBmGLaJxvi4j toturail.

-Instead of using class based component, functional component are used.
+Using class based component, functional component are used.
 Also, updated the react vesion to 18.

 Run back-end: